JoshCheek/ttt/Readme.md

 T(ic) T(ac) T(oe)
 =================

 TTT is a Tic Tac Toe lib, as well and two interfaces to play it.
+Check out the [video][video] showing it off.

 Features